 Three experimental curves express almost similar initial compressive behaviour when the axial stress is less than 1 MPa.
-The deformability and compressibility increase sharply once the axial stress exceeds the corresponding yield stress at break point for each granular material.
+The deformability and compressibility increase sharply once the axial stress exceeds the corresponding break-point stress for each granular material.
 The reducing ratio of e-log p curves for glass beads ballotini is relatively smaller compared with those of natural sand.
 It is due to the round shape and mineral composition of particle.
-Hagetry et al., (1993) showed that there was a higher break-point yield stress for angular glass ballotini with the same diameter size and pointed out that the angular glass ballotini displayed larger compressive behaviour in the early loading stage [11].
+Hagetry et al., (1993) showed that there was a higher break-point stress for angular glass ballotini with the same diameter size and pointed out that the angular glass ballotini displayed larger compressive behaviour in the early loading stage [11].